nspiredev500/OSExt/README.md

 # OSExt
-A small project I started to enhance the functionality of the TI-Nspire os, because it turns out linux doesn't support my new hardware revision.
+A small project I started to enhance the functionality of the TI-Nspire os, because it turns out linux doesn't support my new hardware revision.<br>
-(see wiki for updated informations) look in config.h to configure the project and run make to compile look into the module folders for readmes
+(see wiki for updated informations)<br>
+look in config.h to configure the project and run make to compile<br>
+look into the module folders for readmes

 current/planned modules:<br>